-Tracking social media usage and conducting surveys several times a year provides data to help monitor the program's effectiveness and support a larger ongoing community assessment.
+Tracking social media usage and conducting surveys several times a year provide data to help monitor the program's effectiveness and support a larger ongoing community assessment.

-Data from 2012-2013 demonstrated:
+Data from 2013-2014 demonstrated:

-- > 15 percent increase in students who reported thinking about their BAC while drinking - > 8 percent increase in those who reported using standard drink equivalent information to monitor their drinking - > 3 percent decrease in those who reported they drive when they drink - > 85 percent reported understanding what it means to "Stay in the Green Zone" (up 16 percent from last year) - > 85 percent correctly answered the question of what constitutes the size of a standard drink
+- > 7 percent increase in students who reported thinking about their BAC while drinking - > 8 percent increase in those who reported using standard drink equivalent information to monitor their drinking - > 3 percent decrease in those who reported they drive when they drink - > 84 percent reported understanding what it means to "Stay in the Green Zone" - > 85 percent correctly answered the question of what constitutes the size of a standard drink; it can be inferred that efforts to educate students on standard drink sizes has been effective.